ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 ## Inlining `toValue` functions

 The engine manipulates [values](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/api/values/Value.ts) which structure *must* respect a strict definition.
-There are many places in the code where these values must be created.
+There are many places in the code where these values are created.

 To avoid error while using literal objects, [helper functions](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/sdk/toValue.ts) were created to convert primitive types (numbers, strings...) into values.